 A collection agency should check that the sensitive data of their clients is not handed over to those debt collectors who have a criminal background.
 Your reputation is very important, and you want to ensure that the debt collector is not prone to use collection methods that harm your reputation.

-12. Credit Bureau reporting:
+12. Credit Bureau reporting an option or not?

 Many collection agencies do not report noncollectable debt to the credit bureaus.
 During a collections call, if a debtor asks the collector “Will you report this to Credit Bureaus if I do not pay”, or “Will this appear on my Credit History?”.
 If collector says “NO”, the debtor is less likely to pay.

-13. Litigious customer check
+13. Litigious customer check performed or not?

 Few debtors have a history of suing back businesses who they need to pay.
 Ideally a Collections Agency should do a scrub if a customer is litigious or not and advice you accordingly.
 Very few agencies do it.